 “My brothers, show no partiality as you hold the faith in our Lord Jesus Christ, the Lord of glory.”– James 2:1 (ESV)

 He names a scene you might recognize: giving the best seat to the well-dressed guest while overlooking the person in worn clothes.
-The remedy isn’t a new rule—it’s a renewed heart that remembers how generously God received us.
+The remedy is a renewed heart that remembers how generously God received us.
 Mercy moves us across social lines, toward those who go unseen.

 “So speak and so act as those who are to be judged under the law of liberty.
 For judgment is without mercy to one who has shown no mercy.
 Mercy triumphs over judgment.”– James 2:12-13 (ESV)